berkotako/AndroSpy/README.md

 An Android RAT that written in completely C# by me (qH0sT a.k.a Sagopa K)

-Yes, It is supporting dns connection like no-ip or duckdns or dynu...... and wait, new update is coming soon.. regards, coder qh0st.
+Yes, It is supporting dns connection like no-ip or duckdns or dynu......

-I'm very busy; I can't answer immediately for your issue, I'm working on new update...
+I'm very busy; I can't answer immediately for your issue.

 +How can I build a Client?
 - https://www.youtube.com/watch?v=3LEegvEp8_E  (thanks to AndroTricks for this video)